 Have you ever had an invention that you knew would be a hit?
 If so, you need to read Stephen Key's One Simple Idea.
 From helping to determine which ideas are marketable to applying for and securing patent protection and ultimately licensing your invention, there is not a better book on the market.
 If you have always thought it would be too hard to make a business or living out of inventions, this book will break down those barriers and show you just how easy it can be.

-This may be the most highlighted of all our business books.
+This may be the most highlighted of all the business books in our library.
 Seriously, one of our highlighters ran dry.
-As we read through the pages on “consumer psychology” and “Ad-Agency Secrets” we noted several ideas for new business we could start and many additional ideas for strategies we could employ to grow our existing businesses.
-There are hundreds of invaluable tips in this book and it is our “go to” book for advertising tools, tips and strategies.
+As we read through the pages on 'consumer psychology' and 'Ad-Agency Secrets' we noted several ideas for a new business we could start and many additional ideas for strategies we could employ to grow our existing businesses.
+There are hundreds of invaluable tips in this book and it is our 'go-to' book for advertising tools, tips, and strategies.

 We knew this choice would be controversial.
 Written well before Donald Trump ever ran for president, George Ross' book takes us back to The Apprentice days and highlights the different strategies he has observed in working with Donald Trump.
-If the reader can put the man, the last five years and their own personal political beliefs aside, there are some great negotiating strategies and tactics in this book which merit the addition to this list.
+If the reader can put the man, his time in office and their own personal political beliefs aside, there are some great negotiating strategies and tactics in this book which merit the addition to this list.